Infisical/terraform-provider-infisical-old/docs/index.md

 ### Optional

-- `api_key` (String, Sensitive) Username for infisical API.
-May also be provided via INFISICAL_API_KEY environment variable.
+- `api_token` (String, Sensitive) Username for infisical API.
+May also be provided via INFISICAL_API_TOKEN environment variable.
 - `host` (String) URI for infisical API.
 May also be provided via INFISICAL_HOST environment variable.